 Undergraduate Degrees Offered by the Computer Science Department

-The Computer Science department offers 3 undergraduate degrees: Computer Science, Cybersecurity, and Information Systems.
+The Computer Science department offers two undergraduate degrees: Computer Science and Cybersecurity.
 Some students also pursue graduate certificates and/or graduate degrees while enrolled in the undergraduate program.
 Anyone can pursue a graduate certificate; however, there are entrance requirements for students who want to complete the graduate degree while an undergraduate.
 Visit the Master’s Degree web page to learn more.

 - Computer Science